Fostering collaboration among women scientists

 - Table 4: Guayente Sanmartin.
 General Manager of the HP’s Large Format Design Business.

 - Table 5: Sara Berbel.
-General Director of Barcelona Activa and Manager of Economic Policy and Local Development of the Barcelona City Council.
+Manager of Economic Policy and Local Development of the Barcelona City Council, former General Director of Barcelona Activa, former president of the Catalan Women Institute.

 This activity requires prior registration and is free of charge.
 There are limited places, the organization will contact attendees to inform on the table they have been assigned to.